arche-ens/GenMOO/README.md

-# GenMOO
+<div align="center"> # GenMOO :partying_face::tada: </div>

 ## Introduction

 **GenMOO** is a multi-objective optimization pipeline for *de novo* molecule generation using a stacked-LSTM model trained on **SELFIES** instead of SMILES.

-Through the LSTM generator, we have generated novel molecules and evaluated them via three scores: Docking score (target selectivity), SAscore (synthetic accessibility), and QED~w~ (drug-likeness).

-Based on these three scores, we next performed a non-dominated sorting, picking out top Pareto fronts and utilizing these excellent molecules to fine-tune the model.
+Through the LSTM generator, we have generated novel molecules and evaluated them via three scores: **Docking score** (target selectivity), **SAscore** (synthetic accessibility), and **QED~w~** (drug-likeness).
+Based on these three scores, we next performed a **non-dominated sorting**, picking out top Pareto fronts and utilizing these excellent molecules to fine-tune the model.
 After several turns of Pareto optimization, the model will tend to generate molecules with lower docking score, lower SAscore and higher QED~w~ score, and hopefully to expand the Pareto front.

 [Self-referencing embedded strings](https://github.com/the-matter-lab/selfies) (SELFIES) is a 100% robust molecular string representation.
 Any sequence of SELFIES symbols can be decoded to a chemically valid molecule, which nearly eliminates invalid outputs.